Data warehouse automation explained. Benefits and use cases

 Our own product Flexter is a data warehouse solution for complex data standards, XML, JSON, and APIs.

-You can try it out online and find answers to FAQs on our website.
+You can book a demo and find answers to FAQs on our website.

 Our enterprise edition can be installed on a single node or for very large volumes of XML on a cluster of servers.